MiniTool Released MovieMaker 8.6 with Japanese & German Support

 News provided byMiniTool Software Limited

-VANCOUVER, BC, April 9, 2026 /PRNewswire/ -- MiniTool Software Limited has announced the launch of MiniTool MovieMaker 8.6, a significant update to its video editing software.
+VANCOUVER, BC, April 9, 2026 /PRNewswire/ -- MiniTool Software Limited just launched MiniTool MovieMaker 8.6, a significant update to its video editing software.
 The latest version focuses on localized experience, creative creation, and a faster editing workflow.

 A quick look at what's new in MiniTool MovieMaker 8.6